-II.
-RELATED WORK
+2 RELATED WORK

-The challenge of networked visual analysis is addressed in [3], [4], defining feature extraction schemes with low computational complexity.
-To decrease the transmission bandwidth requirements, [5], [6] propose lossy image coding schemes optimized for descriptor extraction, while [7], [8], [9] give solutions to decrease the number and the size of the descriptors to be transmitted.
-In [10] the number and the quantization level of the considered descriptors are jointly optimized to maximize the accuracy of the recognition, subject to energy and bandwidth constraints.
+The challenge of networked visual analysis is addressed in [1], [2], defining feature extraction schemes with low computational complexity.
+To decrease the transmission bandwidth requirements, [4], [5] propose lossy image coding schemes optimized for descriptor extraction, while [6], [7], [8] give solutions to decrease the number and the size of the descriptors to be transmitted.
+In [9] the number and the quantization level of the considered descriptors are jointly optimized to maximize the accuracy of the recognition, subject to energy and bandwidth constraints.
+This approach is motivated by the measurement results of [9], [10], [11], [12] demonstrating that the performance of the visual analysis task increases with the number of features considered, for threshold based feature selection [9], [10], [11] as well as for more complex selection methods [12].
+[11] shows that the MAP score decreases monotonically as the BRISK threshold is increased, unless the threshold value is very low, and thus the number of detected interest points is very high, but that region is not relevant for wireless sensor networks.

-To decrease the transmission requirements of feature extraction in the case of video sequences [11] selects candidate descriptor locations based on motion prediction, and transmits and processes these areas only.
-In [12], [13] intra- and inter-frame coding of descriptors is proposed to decrease the transmission requirements.
+To decrease the transmission requirements of feature extraction in the case of video sequences [13] selects candidate descriptor locations based on motion prediction, and transmits and processes these areas only.
+In [14], [15] intra- and inter-frame coding of descriptors is proposed to decrease the transmission requirements.

-Our work is motivated by recent results on the expected transmission and processing load of visual analysis in sensor networks [10], [14], [15].
-Measurements in [14] demonstrate that processing at the camera or at the sink node of the VSN leads to significant delays, and thus distributed processing is necessary for real-time applications.
-The requirement of prediction based system optimization is motivated by the statistical analysis of a large public image database in [15], showing that the number and the spatial distribution of the descriptors have high variability and depend significantly on the image content.
+Our work is motivated by recent results on the expected transmission and processing load of visual analysis in sensor networks [9], [3], [16], [17].
+Measurements in [3] demonstrate that processing at the camera or at the sink node of the VSN leads to significant delays, and thus distributed processing is necessary for real-time applications.
+The requirement of prediction based system optimization is motivated by the statistical analysis of a large public image database in [16], [17], showing that the number and the spatial distribution of the descriptors have high variability and depend significantly on the image content.
 Thus, the temporal correlation in the video sequence needs to be utilized to achieve the efficient control of the visual analysis parameters.
-Finally, experiments in [10] show that the processing delay and the energy consumption increase linearly with the image size and with the number of detected descriptors.
+Finally, experiments in [9] show that the processing delay and the energy consumption increase linearly with the image size and with the number of detected descriptors.
 Consequently, to limit the time needed for descriptor extraction, the number of descriptors need to be controlled, and the workload allocation has to consider both the size of the sub-areas and the distribution of the descriptors.

-Optimal load scheduling for distributed systems is addressed in [16], in the framework of Divisible Load Theory, with the general result that minimum completion time is achieved, if all processors finish the processing at the same time.
+Optimal load scheduling for distributed systems is addressed in [18], in the framework of Divisible Load Theory, with the general result that minimum completion time is achieved, if all processors finish the processing at the same time.
 Usually three decisions need to be made: the subset of the processors used, the order they receive their share of workload, and the division of the workload.
 Unfortunately, the results are specific to a given system setup.
-Works closest to ours address tree networks with heterogeneous link capacities and processor speeds [17], concluding that scheduling should be in decreasing order of the transmission capacities, while the processing speed does not affect the scheduling decision.
-However, [18] shows that the optimal scheduling order may be different if the processing has constant overhead, and under equal link capacities the scheduling should happen in decreasing order of the processing speeds.
+Works closest to ours address tree networks with heterogeneous link capacities and processor speeds [19], concluding that scheduling should be in decreasing order of the transmission capacities, while the processing speed does not affect the scheduling decision.
+However, [20] shows that the optimal scheduling order may be different if the processing has constant overhead, and under equal link capacities the scheduling should happen in decreasing order of the processing speeds.
 As we show in the paper, this result can not be used in general either, for example, in our scenario where unicast and multicast transmissions are combined, and the link transmission capacities differ.